AndyObtiva/glimmer_commerce/README.md

 - Place order and see order invoice
 - Adjust product quantity in checkout cart page
 - Remove product in checkout cart page

-Troubleshooting tip: During exercise work, if you ever get weird Opal errors that do not relate to the project code, stop the Rails server, run `rm -rf tmp/cache`, and then start the rails server again with `rails s`.
-Afterwards, refresh the website, and the errors should go away if they are indeed unrelated to the project code.

 ## License